 Wisconsin Shares - Child Care Subsidy Program

-Wisconsin’s Child Care Subsidy program, Wisconsin Shares, helps families pay for child care.
+Wisconsin’s Child Care Subsidy Program, Wisconsin Shares, helps low-income, working families pay for child care.
 If the parent is eligible, child care can be subsidized for children under the age of 13 (up to 19 if special needs).

 Approved Activities For Wisconsin Shares Subsidy